 5) They Know Where You Left Your Keys

 When it comes to nursing, the devil is in the detail.
 This is especially true in surgical settings.
 Perioperative nurses are highly organized and have incredible attention to detail in their work.
 However, they are also very process-oriented thinkers and have a knack for staying “sharp” even through the most routine and repetitive tasks.
 This allows them to respond at a moment’s notice to the various challenges that often arise in the OR.
 Also, they are the most helpful member of your carpool because they will never forget where you parked or the last place that they saw your purse/keys/badge/wallet/phone.

 Perioperative Nurses face unique situations in the OR.
 But they are uniquely equipped with the personality and work ethic to help make every surgery a success.
 Show your OR Nurses that you understand them by speaking their language—the language of top-notch perioperative care.
-Trial Saf-T-Vac for free by contacting your rep today!
+To try the Saf-T-Vac for free, fill out the form below.

 DID YOU KNOW:

 Speaking of masks, the n95 surgical mask is insufficient protection from the hazards of surgical smoke.
 Studies have shown cauterization and electrosurgical procedures can generate ultra-fine particles that carry some pretty hazardous, sometimes carcinogenic particles that surgical masks and PPE are unable to protect against.
 The CDC found that fewer than half of electrosurgical personnel are equipped to manage surgical smoke hazards.